Mujk/trainfck/README.md

 ------------
       ⬆️
 ```
 The pointer points on the 3 cell.
 This byte can be increased or decreased now.
-The cell pointer and the cell value is controlled by the direction where a train passes a station, all other operators are on the rails.
+The cell pointer and the cell value is controlled by the direction where a train passes a station, all other operators are on the rails. \
+There is no nil in trainfck.
+Empty cells have always the value 0.

 ### operators
 - “+” station